Skip to main contentTrails end-to-end Flow

 - Execution Layer: Executes intent contracts and completes transactions

-🔄 Protocol Flow
+π Protocol Flow

-The protocol follows a systematic approach:- Initiation: User initiates a cross-chain transaction through their app
+- Initiation: User initiates a cross-chain transaction through their app

 - Discovery: SDK queries available token balances across all supported chains